Frequently Asked Questions:

 3. Registration

-A person or entity that sells or offers for sale included products to an end user through any means, including but not limited to: through a physical store, by remote offering including sales outlets or catalogs, electronically through the Internet, by telephone, via a television sales channel, or through the mail.
-This definition applies to sellers of included products both to residential consumers and to other end users (such as hotels, dormitories, hospitals, etc.).
-If you meet these criteria, you must register with MRC.
+A person or entity that offers new, used or renovated Included Products to an end user through any means, including but not limited to: through a physical store, by remote offering including sales outlets or catalogs, electronically through the Internet, by telephone, via a television sales channel, or through the mail.
+This includes Institutional Sellers.
+A manufacturer, distributor, brand owner, importer, renovator or other entity selling directly to an end user is considered a Retailer.
+If you meet these criteria, you must register with MRC as a Retailer.

-A person or entity that sells or offers for sale included products for public or corporate use (such as a hotel or other lodging establishment, school, dormitory, hospital, nursing home, correctional institution, military facility, rental company or other non-residential end user) in one or more of the states that have enacted mattress recycling laws (currently California, Connecticut or Rhode Island) through any means.
+A person or entity that offers for sale Included Products for public or corporate use (such as a hotel or other lodging establishment, school, dormitory, hospital, nursing home, correctional institution, military facility, rental company or other non-residential end user) in one or more of the states that have enacted mattress recycling laws (currently California, Connecticut, Oregon or Rhode Island) through any means.

 • Register with MRC

-• Collect a "visible" recycling fee on sales of included products to end users.
-This means that the receipt or invoice you provide the consumer or other purchaser must show the fee as a separate line item.
+• Collect a "visible" recycling fee (Stewardship Assessment in Oregon) on sales of included products to end users.
+This means that the receipt or invoice provided to the consumer or other purchaser must show the fee as a separate line item.

 • Remit the fees collected to MRC

 Yes.
-Parties that import foreign-made mattresses or box springs and sell or distribute them to end users in one or more of the states that have enacted mattress recycling laws (currently California Connecticut or Rhode Island) must register as a producer and/or distributor.
+Parties that import Included Products and distribute them to end users in one or more of the states that have enacted mattress recycling laws (currently California Connecticut, Oregon or Rhode Island) must register as a Manufacturer and/or Distributor.
+If the parties offer included products for sale to an end user, they must register as a Retailer or Institutional Seller.

 Yes.
 Parties that distribute mattresses to retailers or other sellers that will ultimately be sold to end users must register with MRC as a distributor.

-1. As a producer, you must register with MRC.
+1. As a Distributor, you must register with MRC.

-2. Producers selling mattresses and box springs to retailers as wholesale transactions DO NOT collect the fee.
+2. Distributors selling mattresses and foundations to Retailers as wholesale transactions DO NOT collect the fee.

-3. Producers selling directly to end users (consumers, hotels, universities) must include the "visible" recycling fee on receipts or invoices.
+3. Distributors selling directly to end users (consumers, hotels, universities) must also register as a Retailer or Institutional Seller and include the “visible” recycling fee (Stewardship Assessment in Oregon) on receipts or invoices.

-4. Producers selling mattresses and box springs to rental companies in CA, RI and CT must include the “visible” recycling fee on receipts or invoices to the rental companies.
+4. Distributors selling mattresses and foundations to rental companies in California, Connecticut, Oregon and Rhode Island must also register as a Retailer and include the “visible” recycling fee (Stewardship Assessment in Oregon) on receipts or invoices to the rental companies.

-The Uniform Registry Number (URN) is a number that is issued by individual states to manufacturers.
+The Uniform Registry Number (URN) is a number that is issued by individual states to Manufacturers and Renovators.
 The URN allows states to track mattresses to a specific manufacturing plant and enable cross-state sales of mattresses.
 It is typically found in the Registration Number field on the bedding law label.

 The number should follow this format: